 If the carer hasn't accepted this shift yet, you will see the Pending reason "Carer has not accepted shift yet."

 This can be resolved in two ways, either ask the staff to accept the shift, or you can verify the staff attendance despite the lack of acceptance.
 This verification will resolve the Pending status.

-To verify the shift, click the shift, click Edit.
-Now click Options.
-You will see the option to either approve or decline staff attendance, click Approve to verify the shift and resolve the pending status.
+To verify the shift, click the shift, now click more actions.
+You will see the option to either approve or unapprove staff attendance, click Approve to verify the shift and resolve the pending status.

-You will see a notification that confirms selection.
+You will see a notification that confirms the selection.

 If you made a mistake or wish to undo you action, repeat the above process, although instead click Reject or Cancel Verification to start over.

 Shift is Assigned to a Carer who is Double Booked

 You will see the message "Carer is booked for another shift."

 This case occurs if you try to assign a shift to a carer at the same time, or overlapping time with the same carer who already has a shift in that time slot.
 The system will show you the shifts stacked and represent if one or more are marked as Pending.

 Click Expand to view both (or more) shifts.